WebAssembly/gc/proposals/gc/MVP-JS.md

 ```

 With this module, the following JS code can instantiate the module with a Type
-Definition object and then later pass it instances of the same Type Definition
+Definition Object and then later pass it instances of the same Type Definition
-object (but no other:
+Object (but no other:

 ```js
 const Point = new StructType([{name: "x", type: int32}, {name: "y", type: int32}]);